MESHFLOW_MOCK=1 python3 hands_on/15_circuit_breaker.pyBy the end of this lesson, you should be able to:

 Instructions:

 step_timeout_s.
-If not, create one:
+If not, create one: import time

 from meshflow import MeshFlow, MeshNode, CircuitBreakerConfig